Jennifer Volk

 About.

-I am an incoming Assistant Professor in Electrical and Computer Engineering at the University of Wisconsin-Madison.
-I received my Ph.D. at UC Santa Barbara in ECE in 2024, during which I was also a part-time researcher at MIT Lincoln Lab and a visiting scholar at the University of Michigan.
-My interests center on circuit design, but extend down to materials and up to computer architecture.
+I am an incoming Assistant Professor in Electrical and Computer Engineering at the University of Wisconsin-Madison, specializing in Solid State Devices, Quantum Systems, and Computer Systems & Architecture.
+I received my Ph.D. in ECE at UC Santa Barbara in ECE in 2024, during which I was also a part-time researcher at MIT Lincoln Lab and a visiting scholar at the University of Michigan.
+My group's interests center on circuit design for unconventional technologies, but extend down to materials and up to computer architecture.
 For an up-to-date list of publications, please take a look at my publications page and scholar profile.
-I have open positions for students—if you are a prospective Ph.D. or ambitious undergraduate student and find what I do interesting, please reach out.
+I have open positions for students—prospective graduate students are encouraged to apply here

-Furthermore, I am committed to excellence and to creating safe spaces for collaboration and learning everywhere I go.
-I believe wholeheartedly that a culture centered on these principles starts at community engagement and betterment; you can find a few ways in which I am engaged in my community on my activities page.
+Furthermore, we are committed to excellence and to creating safe spaces for collaboration and learning in our community and beyond.
+We believe wholeheartedly that a culture centered on these principles starts at community engagement and betterment; you can find a few ways in which we are engaged in our community on the activities page.

 Announcements.

-🦡 In January 2025, I will be joining the ECE department at UW-M as an Assistant Professor in Solid State Devices, Quantum Systems, and Computer Systems & Architecture.
+🦡 In Spring 2025, I will be joining the ECE department at UW-M as an Assistant Professor in Solid State Devices, Quantum Systems, and Computer Systems & Architecture.
 On, Wisconsin!

 📚 In September we will be presenting our logic synthesis work at the 2024 Applied Superconductivity Conference.
 See you in SLC!